New features (Version 1.3)

 - CG12217 (fly ORF for gene PpV)

-You can query by locus and ORF for other species, however it will only autodetect these query types in yeast and flies respectively as these species adhere to specific naming formats that do not hold in other species.
+You can query by locus or ORF for other species by selecting the appropriate option from the settings dropdown, however it will only autodetect these query types in yeast, flies and worms as these species adhere to specific naming formats that do not necessarily hold in other species.

 The search box can be used for making queries in addition to using the mouse.
 Simply type in a query, hit enter and the information panel will appear on the current web page.
 Unlike mouse events, the search box will work on websites with embedded content like Google Docs and PDF viewers.